datature/portal/README.md

 ### Running from Portal Executable

-Portal comes with an installable version that essentiall runs on `electron.js` - this helps to provide a desktop application feel and ease of access of setting up.
+Portal comes with an installable version that essentially runs on `electron.js` - this helps to provide a desktop application feel and ease of access of setting up.
 To install, please download the latest Portal release from <a href="https://github.com/datature/portal/releases">Github Releases</a> and run the Portal installer.

 ### Activate the virtual environment